-The same study has revealed that coherent companies are 3 times as likely to grow faster than the market as incoherent companies.
-And they’re 2.5 times as likely to say they’re more profitable than the market, compared to incoherent companies.
+Our research has revealed that coherent companies are three times as likely to grow faster than the market compared with incoherent companies.
+And they’re twice as likely to report above-average profits.

 The most successful companies owe their success to their differentiating capabilities and coherence